Jonathan Sayeed: Return to business

-In May–June 2003 or 2004, Ashley Green succeeded Alexandra Messervy as the local constituency party chairman.There is a reference to Ashley Green being chairman in October 2004 in a story in the 17 October 2004 edition of Bedfordshire on Sunday, quoted in October 2004 - Hunting 16-31.10.04.
+In May–June 2003 or 2004, Ashley Green succeeded Alexandra Messervy as the local constituency party chairman.

 In summer 2004, The Sunday Times claimed "The English Manner Ltd charges clients up to £500 per day for access to the Palace of Westminster through Jonathan Sayeed".
 This was completely denied by the company, a denial that was supported by evidence.
 On a number of occasions Sayeed provided entertainment in the House of Commons for individuals (some of whom were long-standing friends of Mr Sayeed) on holidays arranged by The English Manner.
 However, there is no evidence that Sayeed received any direct financial benefit for this.

 There was a meeting of the local constituency party's executive council on 13 September 2004 to discuss the allegations in the Sunday Times article.
 It is claimed that at the meeting, Messervy announced that a local donor, Martin Randall, had agreed to give the party some £10,000, so long as "Jonathan is still the candidate at the general election."
 (Martin Randall was chairman of a double-glazing company called Crystal Clear, to which Sayeed was a consultant.)

 The Conservative whip was temporarily suspended from Sayeed from 3 February to 7 March 2005 after the House of Commons Committee on Standards and Privileges recommended that he be suspended from the service of the House for 10 working days.
 The Committee found that a company in which he had an interest had appeared to derive financial benefit from its offering tours of Parliament and ran the risk of damaging the reputation of Parliament.

 Sayeed said that the suspension was "unjust and wrong" but he made an "unreserved" apology to MPs in the Commons chamber: "I accept that a complaint was brought because of ineffectual internal controls in a company in which I had an interest and that as an MP I was negligent in not checking the actions of that company.
 For that I unreservedly apologise to the House."
 He told colleagues he had disposed of his shares in The English Manner and resigned as a consultant to it.
 He said: "I can assure the House that I have never used my access to the House or its facilities for direct or indirect commercial benefit and I have never solicited or received any payment for any tour or entertainment within the Palace of Westminster."